bfmartin/adlist-unbound-openbsd/README.md

 Running this weekly should be sufficient.
 Enter this into the crontab of a non-privileged user:

-      0 1 * * 0 /usr/local/bin/adlist-unbound-cron.sh
+      ~ 1 * * 0 /usr/local/bin/adlist-unbound-cron.sh

-This will run it Sundays at 1 AM.
+This will run it Sundays at a random time between 1 AM and 2 AM.